andrewrgarcia/time2vec/README.md

-# Time2Vec TensorFlow

-An intuitive, custom TensorFlow.Keras Layer for Time2Vec Transformation.

-Keras implementation of Non-local blocks from [[1]](https://arxiv.org/abs/1907.05321).
+# Time2Vec: Multivariate Implementation in Keras and Torch

+Keras and PyTorch Layers for [Time2Vec: Learning a Vector representation of Time](https://arxiv.org/abs/1907.05321).

 # Concept